eeshvardasikcm/eeshvardasikcm/README.md

 * **Ayurveda Project Management App:** The development of this platform for Android and Web is largely on hold until the conclusion of the Agent Development Kit Hackathon.
 I plan to share more about its development journey and potentially some code flows here on GitHub once I resume active development.
 * **Machine Learning Engineering:** Deepening my expertise through Google Cloud Skills Boosts, focusing on the Machine Learning Engineering Certification coursework.
 * domain forwarding issue with the Internet right now.
 I can probably make a temporary change to my GitHub links on my profile for now. looks like there's a serious propogation inssue with the Internet.
 I had already made the change to links, but it didn't show up untill i clicked edit profile. this appears like there's some serious issues with the GitHub UI for some time now.
 I am not working on GitHub code.
+I was working on a new fork of Fearless SIMD, until the GitHub UI issues just became a serious issue tonight.
+I will likely use other means to continue working on Fearless SIMD, that means I will likely not use GitHub right now for Fearless SIMD, untill the GitHub UI issues are resolved by GitHub.
 ---

 ## 🌱 I’m Currently Learning